 The fines and the expenses of cleaning the Client Referential Systems worldwide were not the only financial negative impact.
 The Financial Institutions had to regain the trust of their customers and develop new strategies to attract potential/new customers.

-Data Quality initiatives alone can be the first step to improve data utilization within a company.
+Data Quality initiatives alone can be the first step to improving data utilization within a company.
 However, the benefits of Data Quality can be fully leveraged only when carried out within Data Governance, Master Data Management, and Data Analytics frameworks.

 We all have to start somewhere, and as we say in Italy, Well begun is half done.